Toshikazu Kase

 Toshikazu Kase (加瀬 俊一, Kase Toshikazu) was a Japanese civil servant and career diplomat.
 During World War II he was a high-ranking Foreign Ministry official.
-Hideaki Kase is his son and Yoko Ono is his niece.
+Hideaki Kase (1936–2022) was his son and Yoko Ono is his niece.

 Biography

 Kase was born in Chiba, Japan, from a family of upper-class landowners.
 After passing his Foreign Service Examination in 1925 he left Tokyo Higher Commercial College (later Hitotsubashi University) and attended Amherst College and Harvard as a Research Fellow, graduating in 1927.